fredhutchio/cozy-shell/README.md

 to tab-complete through these files is a pain, because I actually want to say something about the content, which is past the date.

 Thus we can use _fuzzy finding_, which allows us to use arbitrary substrings to find what I want.
-This is available in GitHub for finding files, and actually even in the Chrome address bar.
+This is available [in GitHub](https://github.com/blog/793-introducing-the-file-finder) for finding files, and actually even in the Chrome address bar.
 With fuzzy finding, you can just type substrings of your desired string and the matcher will find items that contain those substrings.

-For example, if I want the posts from 2015 that contain `galaxy`, I could type `2015galaxy`, and boom:
+For example, if I want the posts from 2015 that contain `galaxy`, I could type `2015galaxy`, and :boom:

 ```
   2015-03-12-rollout-galaxy-101.md